rust-osdev/uefi-rs/BUILDING.md

 - To run this in QEMU:
   - You will need a recent version of QEMU as well as OVMF to provide UEFI support
-  - Check the `build.py` script for an idea of what arguments to pass to QEMU
+  - Check the [`build.py`](uefi-test-runner/build.py) script for an idea of what arguments to pass to QEMU

-You can use the `uefi-test-runner` directory as sample code for building a simple UEFI app.